-- Add all the ingredients, up to the wonton wrappers, to a medium bowl and mix well.
-Taste and adjust the seasoning as needed.
+To a medium bowl, add all the ingredients up to the wonton wrappers, and mix well.
+Taste, and adjust the seasoning as needed.
 Refrigerate until ready to use.

 For the wonton chips

-- Preheat your oven to 350 degrees F. Line 2 baking sheets with aluminum foil and set aside.
+Heat your oven to 350 degrees F. Line 2 baking sheets with aluminum foil, and set them aside.

-- Use a sharp knife to cut wonton wrappers in half, diagonally.
+Use a sharp knife to cut the wonton wrappers in half, diagonally.
 Place the triangles on the baking sheets so they are not touching.

 Dip your finger into a small bowl of water, and run it across the tops of the wrapper pieces.
 Sprinkle with the black sesame seeds.